-Dog researcher Dr. Stanley Coren, a psychology professor at the University of British Columbia, agrees that dogs are much smarter than we tend to think.
+Dog researcher Dr. Stanley Coren, a Professor Emeritus of Psychology at the University of British Columbia, agrees that dogs are much smarter than we tend to think.
 “We all want insight into how our furry companions think, and we want to understand the silly, quirky, and irrational behaviors that Lassie or Rover demonstrate,” he says.
 “Their stunning flashes of brilliance and creativity are reminders that they may not be Einsteins but are sure closer to humans than we thought.”

 Dogs Can Understand Words

 The average dog can learn around 165 words.
 But dogs in the top 20 percent of dog intelligence — or “super dogs,” as Coren calls them, can learn 250 words.
 Is your pet a super dog?

 Coren lists the seven smartest known breeds: